60 Fintech Companies in NYC Shaking Up Finance

 How it's changing fintech: Fundera emphasizes efficiency and transparency on both sides, and serves as a safe entry point into the world of "alternative lending" for frazzled new entrepreneurs.
 It's gotten big by thinking small.
 “We’re not interested in having 1,000 lenders,” said Fundera Head of Content Meredith Wood.
 “We just want the best in each product class.”
 It brings startup values into a tricky new world, and the model has proved so alluring that Fundera made our list of the top 50 NYC startups to watch.

 How it's changing fintech: There's going to be a lot more financial data out there before there is less.
 A bright future awaits firms who know how to crunch it and can bring younger, less sophisticated investors into the financial world.
-With a $3.8M investment round in 2015, look for Quovo to be a leader in this exploding field for years to come.

 What they do: Founded with a mission to fundamentally alter the banking process and a credo that "you shouldn't have to pay money to spend your own money," Moven is one of the most sophisticated personal finance products around.
 It comes with a bank account, a debit card, and a multifaceted suite of monitoring tools, helping customers keep track of their spending habits, while removing frustration and fees along the way.